 Study shows that Facebook and Instagram 'likes' are influencing our travel decisions

-THE prospect of garnering Facebook likes and Instagram double-taps can play a significant role in determining which destination travellers choose to book, confirms a new study published out of the US.
+THE prospect of garnering Facebook likes and Instagram double-taps can play a significant role in determining which destination travelers choose to book, confirms a new study published out of the US.

 The results of the University of Georgia study confirm what many people active on Facebook, Instagram, Snapchat and Twitter already know: that potential validation among friends and peers on social media can be as influential a factor as price and weather when deciding where to travel.